 3. Develop and implement a cybersecurity plan

 65% of SMBs that have a password policy do not strictly enforce it.
-Policy enforcement is one of the most essential steps every organization and individual must understand and live by.
+Policy enforcement is one of the essential steps every organization and individual must understand and live by.
 The organization’s cyber security plan should not be limited to email security, it should include measures on how the organization keeps all IT related items safe, such as servers, websites, payment information, and sensitive data.
 This should be a living document and adapt as the organization changes.
 The Federal Communications Commission created the Small Biz Cyber Planner 2.0 tool to assist an organization in creating a customized security plan.

 4. Train your employees